Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 While it can feel like your teenage daughter is pushing back on purpose or you feel as if "my teenager hates me", it’s important to examine the situation from a different perspective and set your own opinions aside.
 This can help you and your teenage daughter work together by building confidence and trust between the two of you and help you avoid mixed messages that may encourage bad behavior and poor choices.
 Endorsing the stigma that teenage girls are closed-off, difficult, and angst-ridden isn't going to bring you both together; instead, it could end up starting a rift between you two and negatively impact your self-worth.
 Resources such as online therapy are available to bring you closer and better understand each other and bring daily happiness.

 While it may not seem like the best advice at first, sometimes you need to consider that teenage girls’ attitudes may have nothing to do with anything you’ve done.
 As puberty begins, a teen girl is experiencing many different changes both in the physical growth of her body and her mind.
-During puberty, the rapid physical development and the maturing of the brain responsible for impulse control may come with various challenges for most teens.
+During puberty, the rapid physical development and the maturing of the brain responsible for impulse control may come with various difficulties for most teen girls.

 For teen girls going through puberty, this stage brings hormonal changes, uncomfortable growth, becoming physically mature, mood swings, and even social difficulties that could be affecting their attitude at home.